 A Local Forum is a full-day event taking place during school hours, targeting a minimum of 200 participants to a maximum of 500 participants.

-The Local Forum is organized for students of grades 7 to 12, and must include both French First Language and French Second Language students.
+The Local Forum is organized for students of grades 7 and 8, or 9 to 12, and must include both French First Language and French Second Language students.